mikelukas/hello-world/README.md

 # hello-world
-Experiments for increasing Git knowledge
+Using this repo for learning more about Git.